 Some MTSU students dined with Lecia Brooks, director of outreach for the Southern Poverty Law Center.
 Other students heard her speak about hate groups, intolerance and diversity in their respective social work and English literature classes.

-Brooks, who also is director of the law center’s museum, visited MTSU Wednesday and Thursday (March 21-22) as keynote speaker for Scholars Week.
-She discussed “The Rhetoric of Hate and the Art of Resistance” during the March 21 keynote address and to a social work class in an accelerated version earlier in the day.
+Brooks, who also is director of the law center’s museum, visited MTSU Wednesday and Thursday, March 21-22, as keynote speaker for Scholars Week.
+She discussed “The Rhetoric of Hate and the Art of Resistance” during the March 21 keynote address and with a social work class earlier in the day.

-Scholars Week shows the scholarly efforts of students and faculty during the academic year.
+Scholars Week shows the scholarly efforts of MTSU students and faculty during the academic year.

 As outreach director, Brooks frequently gives presentations around the country to promote tolerance and diversity.

 “It’s been wonderful for me to be at Middle Tennessee State University,” Brooks said of her MTSU experience, just before flying back to her home in Montgomery, Alabama.
 “I’ve met so many students who have encouraged me and let me know that the future is bright.”

 Brooks said the social work students in lecturer Carmelita Dotson’s class “were extremely passionate about the work that they are doing and committed (to it).”